ai3DVision/DNGR/README.md

 The DNGR model uses the following steps to compute node embeddings for a given graph

-1. Use Random Surfing Model to construct transition matricies for all vertices
+1. Use Random Surfing Model to construct transition matrix for the nodes

 2. Construct PPMI matrices for the transition matrix